Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Distance from airport: 25 minutes

-- Beach type: Sandy, shallow waters
+- Beach type: Sandy, shallow waters, ideal for little ones

 Rethymnon Region